abmap/nanoBERT/README.md

 # Install nanoBERT

-nanoBERT is build using the Hugging Face framwork, and can be cloned from the Hugging Face Hub.
+nanoBERT is build using the Hugging Face framework, and can be cloned from the Hugging Face Hub.

 ```
 git clone https://huggingface.co/abmap/nanoBERT